uce/flink-distroless/README.md

 Furthermore, the images *do not* include any optional dependencies distributed with Flink.
 They also *do not* include the standard Flink shell scripts that are typically used to start Flink JVMs.
 This keeps the images small in size, the Java classpath clean, and avoids hard to follow control flow during JVM start up.

-Check out the [`Dockerfile`](https://github.com/uce/flink-distroless/blob/master/Dockerfile) for more details.
+For more details, check out the [`Dockerfile`](https://github.com/uce/flink-distroless/blob/master/Dockerfile).

 #### Debugging